Contract Template

 Stop losing money on Property Surveyor projects.

+Send your first 3 contracts for free.
 A single missed crack or an inaccessible loft hatch can lead to a professional indemnity claim worth thousands of dollars.
 Without a tight agreement, you are essentially providing free insurance for a client's property investment while risking your own license.

 Inaccessible Areas and Obstructions